staskobzar/goagi/docs/api.md

 func (agi *AGI) GetData(file string, timeout, maxdigit int) (Response, error)
 ```

 GetData Stream the given file\, and receive DTMF data\.
-Note: when timeout is 0 then Asterisk will use 6 secods\.
+Note: when timeout is 0 then Asterisk will use 6 seconds\.
 Note: Asterisk has strange way to handle get data response\.
 Contrary to other responses\, where result has numeric value\, here asterisk puts DTMF to sent by user to result and this value may contain "\#" and "\*"\.

 To get DTMF sent by user use Response\.Data\(\)